fredrikaverpil/tractor-purge/README.md

 # |  |  |  |  |
 # *  *  *  *  * user-name  command to be executed
 #

-# Tractor cmd logs purge (and archival of 7 day old jobs), run every day
-  0  0 */1 *  * root /opt/tractor-purge/tractor-purge.py --days=7 --deletejobs
+# Tractor Purge
 #
+# Remove cmd-logs for jobs which are older than 2 months:
+  1  0 */1 *  * root /opt/tractor-purge/tractor-purge.py --delete-cmd-logs --days=60
+#
+# Archive jobs older than 7 days which are "not active and not ready":
+  5  0 */1 *  * root /opt/tractor-purge/tractor-purge.py --delete-jobs --days=7
+#
-# Tractor job archives db purge (keep 2 months worth of jobs)
+# Purge Tractor job archives database (keep 2 months worth of jobs):
 #
 # Year and month of today
 YEAR=$((`date +%y`))